Noktec/Strachlyde-EEE-Beamer-Template/README.md

 ##Unofficial Bearmer Template for the University of Strathclyde Glasgow##

 - Template for the EEE department
 - Template for the Institute for Future Cities
+- Template for MAE / Weir Advanced Research Centre (note: please compile with PDFLaTeX)

 Keep the .sty file at the root of the folder.